 General Fund - This is the Charter School's primary operating fund.
 It accounts for all financial resources of the Charter School except those required to be accounted for in another fund.
 The major revenue source for the general fund is the state funding under the Foundation School Program.
 Expenditures include all costs associated with the daily operations of the Charter School except for specific programs funded by the federal or state government, which are required to be accounted for in another fund.
-The Foundation School Program revenues were \$1,190,249 and \$1,106,157 for the years ended August 31, 2019 and 2018, respectively.
+The Foundation School Program revenues were \$1,239,379 and \$1,190,249 for the years ended August 31, 2020 and 2019, respectively.

 UH Allocation - The source of this revenue is an allocation from the University of Houston System (the "University System") Administration General Funds to provide support to the Charter School.
 These funds are used at the discretion of the Charter School to supplement operating needs.
-The University System Allocation was \$106,153 and \$108,000 for the years ended August 31, 2019 and 2018, respectively.
+The University System Allocation was \$106,153 for the year ended August 31, 2020, as well as for the year ended August 31, 2019.

 Summer Camp/Camp Construct Programs - The source of this revenue is from tuition payments.
 Funds originated in the Summer Camp and Camp Construct programs are restricted to these programs.
-The Summer Camp/Camp Construct revenues were \$96,307 and \$91,078 for the years ended August 31, 2019 and 2018, respectively.
+The Summer Camp/Camp Construct revenues were \$63,134 and \$96,307 for the years ended August 31, 2020 and 2019, respectively.
 Although this fund did not meet the technical requirements to be a major fund, because of its significance, management has elected to present it as such.